Cybersecurity policies every CISO must enforce

 This isn’t an exhaustive list, but it’s a great place to start—we constantly witness leadership struggling to implement these actions across the board.

 Before we get started, it’s important to note that in order for your policies to be successful they have to be adopted, recognized, and appreciated by every person on the executive team.
 The corporate policy must state that failure for individual employees to follow the security policies that come out of the Information Security office may result in termination of employment.
 It must be taken seriously because every single person in the organization is responsible for the security of the entire business.

-Let’s get started with the top 5 security policies that every CISO must enforce.
+The top 5 security policies that every CISO must enforce

 This is number one.
 If you’re not operating under least privilege you are running the risk of compromising every other security system, policy, and procedure in place.
 You can have all of the greatest security systems, but if an administrative or privileged account is compromised then so are all your systems.
 The best way to ensure this doesn’t happen is to operate under a process called Least Privilege.
 This procedure, at its core, is about ensuring that every single person in and associated with your organization has the fewest number of privileges to do their day-to-day job.

 For example, the employees in your marketing department do not need to have local administrative rights on their workstations.
 They may really want them, for many reasons, but they don’t actually need them to perform their day-to-day function.